Holiday rental houses in Bellingen

 Waterfall Way, Never Never River, the Promised Land: The attractions around Bellingen live up to their fairytale names.
 On the mid-north coast of New South Wales, roughly halfway between Sydney and Brisbane, lies bohemian Bellingen, enveloped in a protected rainforest, where waterfalls thunder over cliffs and hiking trails lead to cool waterholes populated by native animals and birds all around.
 Beyond the rainforest, wide-eyed cows graze lazily across rolling green farmland, fed by some of the cleanest water in the country from the Bellingen River; morning mists hang low over flooded river gums here, creating a landscape as bucolic as it is beautiful.

-When is the best time to stay in a holiday rental in Bellingen?
+The best time to stay in a holiday rental in Bellingen

 There’s no bad time to visit Bellingen, although some times are preferable, depending on your planned activities.
 Hikers will want to consider midwinter and early spring (July through September), when daily temperatures sit around 65 degrees Fahrenheit, and annual rainfall is at its lowest.
 Water temperatures can be brisk at this time of year, reaching seasonal lows of 64 in August.
 Daytime temperatures rarely dip much below 80 degrees in summer (December through February), with long days of sunshine heating up creeks, rivers, and waterholes to the mid-70s.
 Rainfall is also high at this time of year, but reaches its peak in fall (March through May), when waterfalls are gushing.